GuanceCloud/guance-docs/docs/en/application-performance-monitoring/error.md

 ## Introduction

-Guance provides an application performance monitoring error data analysis observer.
+Guance provides an application performance monitoring error data analysis explorer.
 You can quickly view the historical trend and distribution of similar errors in the link in the "error tracing" of "application performance monitoring", and help quickly locate performance problems.

-The error tracing observer includes two lists: "All Errors" and "Clustering Analysis":
+The error tracing explorer includes two lists: "All Errors" and "Clustering Analysis":

 - All errors: Used to view all link errors that occurred in the project application as a whole.